gabrielf7/bethehero-omnistack-11/README.md

 ## How to use

 Here will be the images and descriptions.
-Principal content.
+Main content.

  ### Logon, insert the ID of the ONG that was generated in the register:
  ![Login](https://github.com/gabrielf7/bethehero-omnistack-11/blob/master/redme-files/be-the-Hero-logon.png)